Jiaxin-yjx/Jiaxin-yjx/README.md

 - ⚡ Fun fact: ...
 -->
 I am Jiaxin Ye.
 I graduated from Unversity of Ottawa with a Bachelor major in Computer Science and Economics.
-I am interested in data science, machine learning and customer experience and how they all work together.
+I am interested in data science, machine learning and gathering insights from unstructured information.

 Programming Languages: Python, Java, JavaScript, SQL, HTML/CSS, R